belzecue/atnb_XSM_Extended_State_Machine/README.md

 How to use XSM
 ---------------

 You can add a StateRoot node to your scene.
-This State wiil be the root of your XSM.
+This State will be the root of your XSM.
 Then you can add different States to this root and separate the logic of your scene into those different sub-States.
 You can also add a State as a child of another State and create complex trees of States by doing so.

-An empty State template is provided in [res://script_template/empty_state.gd](https://gitlab.com/atnb/xsm/-/blob/master/script_templates/empty_state.gd).
-You just need to add a script to your State and specify this one as a model.
+The RootState is a special State that owns a state_map dictionary (contains the list of all the State names as a key and their State node's reference as a value).
+It also contains a list of all the current active States.

 By default, your XSM is enabled, you can disable it (or any branch of you XSM's tree) in the inspector.

+You can us the same names for states in different branches of your StateMachine but THEIR PARENT NAMES MUST BE DIFFERENT.
+In the state_map and active_states_list, they wiil be referenced as "ParentName/ChildName" to differentiate theme.

 Each State can have its own target (any Node of the scene, including another State) and animation player specified in the inspector.
-If you don't, XSM wiil get the root's ones.
+If you don't, XSM will get the root's ones.
 If the root does not have a target, it will use its parent as target.
 If the root does not have an AnimationPlayer, it will just give you a warning.

+An empty State template is provided in [res://script_template/empty_state.gd](https://gitlab.com/atnb/xsm/-/blob/master/script_templates/empty_state.gd).
+You just need to add a script to your State and specify this one as a model.

 **Abstract functions to inherit in you states**